3D-Printing-for-Microfluidics/3D_printer_control/docs/index.rst

 TODO
 ----

 #.
-Fix all tests to work with websockets
-#.
-Alter JSON format and make it programmable
-#.
-Change `archive` to `Print History`
-#.
-Toggle the text in the `Create a job` button
-#.
 Build a print job preparing software
 #.
 Offer download from RPi for the print job preparing software
 #.
 View/download printing history